-The four-part project will be posted on Blackboard (in Assignments) and is worth 20% of your grade.
+A four-part project, worth 20% of your grade, will also be posted on Blackboard.
 You choose a company covered by Value Line.
 Then you use publicly available financial information to describe (I) and evaluate (II) the performance of this company, compute its beta (III), and find its cost of capital (IV).
-The due dates are in the course schedule.
+See the course schedule for due dates.

-Exams: There are three exams during the semester; I provide all necessary formulas on a handout.
+There are three exams during the semester.
 Each exam has short and long questions, both of which require either calculations or verbal responses.
-I also offer an optional final exam, which you can use to replace your lowest exam grade.
+(I provide all necessary formulas on a handout.)
+I also offer an optional final exam to replace your lowest exam grade.
 There are no make-up exams.
 If you miss one of the three exams, you must take the final exam.
 You are not allowed to use phones or leave the room during an exam.
 Doing so results in zero points on the exam.

-Tentative exam dates:

-Exam 1: February 10 (Thursday)
+Exam dates: Exam 1: February 9 (Thursday)

-Exam 2: March 17 (Thursday)
+Exam 2: March 15 (Thursday)

-Exam 3: April 21 (Thursday)
+Exam 3: April 19 (Thursday)

-Final Exam: May 3, 8:30 am
+Final Exam: May 4, 1:30 pm (Friday)

-You must keep all materials (HW, assignments, and exams) that I have checked until you receive your final grade.
+You must keep all materials (assignments and exams) that I have checked until you receive your final grade.

-Expectations:

-Some of you may find finance challenging, but all of you can earn a good grade.
+Expectations: Some of you may find finance challenging, but all of you can earn a good grade.
 For every hour of class time, you are expected to study an additional two hours.
 You must read the book, do the homework regularly, and study the homework assignments before each exam.
-I offer in-class reviews, and I encourage you to see me during office hours, both alone and in groups.
+I encourage you to see me during office hours, both alone and in groups.
 To ease your HW and exam preparation, I post lectures and assignments on Blackboard.
 Please check the site before each class!

-Grading:

-Articles 6%
+Grading: Articles 7.5%

-Homework 6%
+Homework 6.0%

-Project 20%
+Project 20.0%

-Three exams 68%
+Three exams 66.5%